The difficult history of prosecuting hate in Canada

 The case was not widely reported, but a record of McDonald's sentencing turns up in the Canadian Legal Information Institute database, which keeps track of court judgments from across the country.

 The past weeks have seen a focus on the racism that is a reality of life for Canada's visible minorities.
-There has been a spike in attacks against Asian-Canadians in the wake of the coronavirus pandemic, which originated in China.
+There has been a spike in attacks against Asian-Canadians amid the spread of the coronavirus, which was first identified in China.

 Meanwhile, the death of George Floyd in Minneapolis has shone a light on police brutality against Black and Indigenous people in Canada.
 Prime Minister Justin Trudeau has even acknowledged systemic racism.